-L.A. & California Economy Strong, But Might Take Small Hit from Coronavirus
+L.A. and California Economy Strong, But Might Take Small Hit from Coronavirus

 L.A.
 ECONOMIC FORECAST

-L.A. & California Economy Strong, But Might Take Small Hit from Coronavirus
+L.A. and California Economy Strong, But Might Take Small Hit from Coronavirus

 California and Los Angeles County are forecasted to enjoy moderate yet sustained growth throughout the next two years, according to a Los Angeles County Economic Development Corporation forecast released on Feb.
 19. Production slowdowns over the coronavirus outbreak, as well as entrenched issues such as housing and the cost of living in Los Angeles, are threatening growth.